gchlol/moodle-local_extension/README.md

 - Rule Name: Notify Teachers
 - Priority: 1
 - Only activate if [N/A] has triggered
-- And the requested length is [lt] [5 days] long
+- And the requested length is [lt] [15 days] long
 - And the request is [any] [0 days] old
 - Then set all roles equal to [Teacher] to [Approve] this request
 - And notify that role with [email notification template]
 - And notify the requesting user with [email notification template]

 Rule 2
-- Rule Name: Notify Managers
+- Rule Name: Teachers subscribe
 - Priority: 1
 - Only activate if [Notify Teachers] has triggered
-- And the requested length is [ge] [10 days] long
+- And the requested length is [ge] [15 days] long
 - And the request is [any] [0 days] old
+- Then set all roles equal to [Teachers] to [Subscribe] this request
+- And notify that role with [email notification template]
+- And notify the requesting user with [empty email notification template]

+Rule 3
+- Rule Name: Notify Managers
+- Priority: 1
+- Only activate if [N/A] has triggered
+- And the requested length is [ge] [15 days] long
+- And the request is [any] [0 days] old
 - Then set all roles equal to [Manager] to [Approve] this request
 - And notify that role with [email notification template]
 - And notify the requesting user with [empty email notification template]

-An overview of these two rules.
+An overview of these rules.

-When a request is made that is less than 5 days in length, Teachers will be subscribed with approval access and notified.
-Rule1.
+Rule 1.
+When a request is made that is less than 15 days in length, Teachers will be subscribed with approval access and notified.

-When a request is made that is greater or equal to 10 days in length, initially nothing will happen as the parent rule does not trigger.
-Rule2.

-If the request was less than 5 days in length but one of the approval roles modified the length to be greater than 10 days, then Rule2 will trigger.
+If the request was less than 15 days in length but one of the approval roles modified the length to be greater than 15 days, then Rule 2 will trigger.

-If Rule2 triggers, then the existing Teacher roles will have their access downgraded to being a subscriber only.
-Manager roles will be added with approval access.
+Rule 2.
+Due to the request now being 15 days or greater in length and the parent Rule 1 has been triggered then the Teacher roles will have their access downgraded to Subscribe only.

+Rule 3.
+When a request is made that is greater or equal to 15 days in length, Managers will be subscribed with approval access and notified.